yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-php.md

 ---
 title: Build a PHP application that uses YSQL
 headerTitle: Build a PHP application
-description: Build a small PHP application using the php-pgsql driver and using the YSQL API to connect to and interact with a Yugabyte Cloud cluster.
+description: Build a small PHP application using the php-pgsql driver and using the YSQL API to connect to and interact with a YugabyteDB Managed cluster.
 menu:
   preview:
     parent: cloud-build-apps